Deva Premal: Biography

 Premal met her partner, Miten, at the Osho International Meditation Resort in Pune, India, in 1990, where she was studying reflexology, shiatsu, craniosacral therapy and massage.
 They have toured together since 1992, offering concerts and chant workshops.

 In July 2005, Premal chanted the Gayatri Mantra for her father as he was dying.
 She recounted the experience: "We kept singing for what must have been over half an hour when suddenly the monitor showed that he was about to leave.
 I continued to sing, and the last sound he heard as he passed on was his beloved 'Gayatri Mantra'.
 Finally, we ended with the mantra Om, and the circle was complete.
 He had welcomed me onto this planet with the 'Gayatri,' and I accompanied him out of this physical existence with it."

 In an interview with LA Yoga Magazine, Premal discussed the effect of chanting mantras: "The meaning is secondary...with Sanskrit, the word ananda is the sound vibration of bliss...
 It's working on a cellular level."

 Premal's chants have been used in various contexts.
 Cher featured Premal's version of the "Gayatri Mantra" on her Farewell Tour, and Russian prima ballerina Diana Vishneva danced to Premal's "Gayatri" in Moses Pendleton's F.L.O.W. series.
 Edward James Olmos reportedly gave copies of Premal's "Gayatri Mantra" to the cast and crew of Battlestar Galactica, and cited her music as inspiration for his role as Commander Adama.
 He also used "Om Hraum Mitraya" from Premal's album Dakshina (2005) in his HBO movie Walkout.

 Premal and Miten performed for The Dalai Lama at a 2002 conference in Munich, Germany, on "Unity in Duality".
 They sang the Tara Mantra, reportedly his favorite.

-Premal's Tibetan Mantras for Precarious Times (2010) was recorded with the Gyuto Monks of Tibet.
+Premal's Tibetan Mantras for Turbulent Times (2010) was recorded with the Gyuto Monks of Tibet.
 It features eight mantras each chanted 108 times.